maurges/every-rust-gui-library/notes.md

 I've written professionally were imgui in c++.
 So, let's look at the most popular rust gui library I guess.

+Uh-huh, the author says the idea was to have minimal dependencies, but it's 180 now, more than orbtk.
+To be fair, that's not egui per se, that's eframe, but still, come on.

 This is pretty neat.
 The default style is too small.

+Alright, forget what I said about dependencies: ron, serde and rfd pull in another 280.
+What the fuck, rust, what is this js shit.

+What's the deal with gui libraries and adding a text field to a check box?
+It's a check /box/, not a check /form/.

+Hah, shit, buffers need to be persistent between frames, otherwise nothing gets written.
+That makes sense, and it makes an inconvenience.

+Well, this indeed was fast and pleasant.
+Imguis are nice.
+Yeah, the widgets aren't great and I don't want to get into sizing, but for basic stuff this is a really great library.
+Hearty approve.

+- Default widgets: enough, good but not great style
+- Creating simple widgets: dunno, but should be easy
+- Creating compound widgets: simple until you want customization, then medium
+- Layouting: well it's imgui.
+There are rows and columns and grids.
+- Custom layouts: dunno, but it's imgui so probably easy
+- Reactivity: immediate
+- Setting up: trivial
+- Documentation: no tutorial, so you need to be acquaintanced with some of the concepts.
+Apidocs are good.
+- Tutorial: none
+- Diving into source: didn't need
+- Overall: great stuff, recommend

 ## fltk
 Time spent: a full saturday and half of sunday.